 Projected return on the proportion of the RCV at 1 April 2020 indexed by CPIH.
+These values are calculated in the Ofwat financial model.

 Line 9 Current tax ~ wholesale wastewater network plus

 Forecast current tax payable for wholesale wastewater network plus.